 # 10 – Flower King Of Flies

-Opening up our 10 Essential Songs by The Nice is the great track “Flower King Of Flies.”
-The song “Flower King Of Flies,” was the opening tack in the band’s debut album The Thoughts of Emerlist Davjack.
-The album was released in 1967.
-This was a recording that helped fuel the growth of Progressive Rock music in the mid to late 1960’s.
+Opening up our 10 Essential Songs by The Nice is the excellent track “Flower King Of Flies.”
+The song “Flower King Of Flies” was the opening track in the band’s debut album, The Thoughts of Emerlist Davjack, released in 1967.
+This recording helped fuel the growth of Progressive Rock music in the mid- to late 1960s.
+The track featured David O’List on lead vocals and guitar.
+Also contributing to the recording was Keith Emerson on all keys, Lee Jackson on bass, and Brian Davison on drums.

 # 9 – One Of Those People

 I have always loved this song and used to play it to annoy my younger brother.
-Brilliant music ahead of its time.
-“One Of Those People,” was the closing track on the band’s final album Five Bridges.
-The album was released in 1970.
+It was brilliant music ahead of its time.
+“One Of Those People” was the closing track on the band’s final album, Five Bridges, which was released in 1970.
+“One Of Those People” was the only studio recording on the album, and the rest of the music on Five Bridges was recorded live.

-The perfect song to follow up “One of These People,” on this Essential list of songs by The Nice.
-Yes this is not what you expected, is it?
-The song “Daddy Where Did I Come From?” was released on the band’s second album entitled Ars Longa Vita Brevis .
-This great album also featured guitarist Steve Howe who would soon join the great band Yes.
+The perfect song to follow up “One of These People” on this Essential list of songs by The Nice.
+Yes, this is not what you expected.
+The song “Daddy Where Did I Come From?” was released on the band’s second album entitled Ars Longa Vita Brevis.
+This incredible album also featured guitarist Steve Howe, who would soon join the great band Yes.

 # 7 – Karelia Suite (Live)

-Its amazing to compare the Karelia Suite (Live) to “Daddy Where Did I Come From?”.
-Yes this is the same band, with just a little orchestra added to the mix.
+It’s incredible to compare the Karelia Suite (Live) to “Daddy, Where Did I Come From?”
+Yes, this is the same band, with just a little orchestra added to the mix.
 Simply stunning!
+This was recorded live on October 17 1969, at Fairfield Halls, in Croydon, London

 # 6 – Pathetique

-Simple proof that no one ever came close to the skills that Keith Emerson displayed both in the studio and on the concert stage.
+This is simple proof that no one ever came close to the skills that Keith Emerson displayed both in the studio and on the concert stage.
 This is incredible playing.
-There are no worlds to really describe it.
-Words are not worthy of what you will hear when listening to this incredible musical performance.
+There are no words to really describe it.
+You will be left breathless when listening to this amazing musical performance.

 # 5 – Ars Longa Vita Brevis